robinandeer/MIP_api/docs/MIP_overview.rst

 .. note::

-   In rapid mode Sort and index is done for each batch of reads in the BWA_Mem call, since the link to infile is broken by the read batch processing.
-However pSamToolsSort should be enabled to ensure correct fileending and merge the flow to ordinary modules.
+   In rapid mode; Sort and index is done for each batch of reads in the ``BWA_Mem`` call, since the link to infile is broken by the read batch processing.
+However ``pSamToolsSort`` should be enabled to ensure correct fileending and merge the flow to ordinary modules.

 **Project ID**

-The ``-projectID`` flag sets the account to which allocate the core hours in SLURM.
+The ``-projectID`` flag sets the account to which core hours will be allocated in SLURM.

 **Aligner**

-MIP currently supports two aligners `Mosaik`_ and `BWA`_, but supports any aligner that outputs BAM files.
+Currently MIP officially supports two aligners `Mosaik`_ and `BWA`_, but technically supports any aligner that outputs BAM files.
 Follow the instructions in :doc:`adding-new-programs` to add your own favorite aligner.

 **Pipeline WorkFlow**